makarworld/litewax/docs/source/contract_usage_examples.rst

     contract = Contract('eosio.token', actor='alice')
     single_action = contract.transfer('alice', 'bob', '1.00000000 WAX', 'memo')

-Also you can use `Contract` function in :obj:`litewax.clients.Client` object:
+Also you can use :ref:`litewax.Contract` function in :ref:`litewax.clients.Client` object:

 .. note::

-    If you use `Contract` function in :obj:`litewax.clients.Client` object, you don't need to specify `actor` in contract constructor, but may specify `permission` if need.
+    If you use :ref:`litewax.Contract` function in :ref:`litewax.clients.Client` object, you don't need to specify `actor` in contract constructor, but may specify `permission` if need.